-The optimum level of fun that´s required will obviously vary depending on the age but you´re never too old to have some fun and if learning is made fun, surprise, surprise, you learn.
+The optimum level of ‘fun’ that’s required will obviously vary depending on the age but you’re never too old to have a laugh and if the learning process is fun, it’s more effective.
 The more enjoyable the class, the more engaged the students will be.
-It´s the first day back after months of playing with their friends, so let´s cut them some slack.
-Play games, make sure they realise that learning can be fun and the idea of coming to classes might even become something they look forward to.
+It’s the first day back after months of playing with their friends, so let’s cut them some slack.
+Play games, make sure they realise that learning can be fun and the idea of coming to classes could even be something they look forward to.

 Review and Refresh

-What are the chances that they´ve remembered everything from the previous school year?
+What are the chances that they’ve remembered everything from the previous school year?
 Zero.
 So why not start with a review?
-Revisit some of the topics that you did with them before the holidays and make it fun.
+Revisit some of the topics that you covered with them before the holidays and make it fun.
 Vocabulary memory games and grammar quizzes are a great way to kick off the school year and revive those parts of the brain that have sat dormant throughout the summer months.

-With minimal prep time you´ll have a game that you can customize to last 10 minutes or 2 hours, to cover any vocabulary set or grammar structure that suits you, and to be played in teams of any sizes.
+With minimal prep time you’ll have a game that you can customise to last 10 minutes or 2 hours, to cover anything you chose from a large variety of vocabulary and grammar, and to be played in teams of any sizes.

 And the best thing?
-It is the answer to almost every point that I mentioned above.
+It is the answer to almost every point that’s been mentioned in this article.